jwatson-CO-edu/SPARROW/README.md

     * Is a virtual/fanciful machine needed?

 ## Phase 4: Learn Parallel Programming -- FINCH
+**ALERT: DO NOT ATTEMPT THIS PHASE UNTIL YOU HAVE ACHIEVED YOUR DEGREE**
 1. Select a use-case.
 Possible options:
     * A fun simulation